François-Jean de Chastellux

 M. de la Fayette was in conversation with a tall man … It was the general himself.
 I was soon off horseback, and near him ...
 He conducted me to his house, where I found the company still at table, although the dinner had been long over. … A fresh dinner was prepared for me and mine; and the present was prolonged to keep me company.
 A few glasses of claret and madeira accelerated the acquaintances I had to make, and I soon felt myself at my ease near the greatest and the best of men.1

 Chastellux chose to stay behind when the French expedition left North America so that he would have a chance to explore the new nation along with its culture and geography.
 During his visit, he called on Thomas Jefferson and James Madison among others.
 He also received honorary degrees from the College of William and Mary and the College of Philadelphia (later the University of Pennsylvania).
-Prior to returning home to France, he was also made an honorary member of both the American Academy of Arts and Sciences as well as the American Philosophical Society.
+Prior to returning home to France, both the American Academy of Arts and Sciences as well as the American Philosophical Society made him an honorary member.

 In 1786, he published his travel journal of North America, and sent a copy to his friend George Washington.
-Washington remarked that he was also supplied with a “translation of that part in which you say such, & so many Handsome things of me; that (altho’ no sceptic on ordinary occasions) I may perhaps be allowed to doubt whether your friendship & partiality, have not, in this one instance, acquired an ascendency over your cooler judgement.”2
+Unable to read French, Washington remarked that he had supplied himself with a “translation of that part in which you say such, & so many Handsome things of me; that (altho’ no sceptic on ordinary occasions) I may perhaps be allowed to doubt whether your friendship & partiality, have not, in this one instance, acquired an ascendency over your cooler judgement.”2

 Joseph F. Stoltz III